Leading Change – What It Means to Be a Transformational Law Firm

 - Misunderstandings about the need for change, lack of awareness and understanding of the competitive landscape and what technology is available

 - Lack of bandwidth — exhaustion, feel currently overworked and pervasive mentality of “how will this make things better.”
 (Read more about how to measure productivity in your law firm)

 The results of being a transformational law firm might just surprise you in terms of profits, improved culture, and best of all, satisfied clients who will refer business to you.
-Looking for other supporting insight related to choosing legal software consider this article on six questions to ask before buying case management software.
+Looking for other supporting insight related to choosing legal software?
+Consider this article: six questions to ask before buying case management software.